jbcodeforce/spark-studies/docs/scala_summary.md

 println(sumCubes(1,10))
 ```

-When doing functional programming, you try to avoid side effect and uses vars.
+When doing functional programming, you try to avoid side effect, by using vars.
 When your function need to modify its parameters, use the Unit result type.
-Function values are treated as objects in Scala
+Function values are treated as objects in Scala.

 ### Class